SarahFrench/SarahFrench.github.io/content/blog/2022-08-27-terraform-dodging-defaults.md

 ### Other options besides public/private Registries

-There are other options besides Registries, but doing a deep dive into how they're configured is beyond the scope of this post.
+There are other options besides Registries, but doing a deep dive into how they're configured is beyond the scope of this article.
 I'll summarise them quickly with links to documentation.

 Both these options require configuration of the Terraform CLI itself, instead of explicit changes in the configuration files in your working directory.
 You set up your `required_providers` list in the same way as before.